 The gun possession laws in Maryland are strict and carry mandatory minimum sentences.
-Offenses such as possession of a firearm after previous conviction of felony, use of a firearm in the commission of a felony, and use of a firearm in a drug trafficking crime, and others, include mandatory minimum jail time or five years in the penitentiary without parole, and total time of twenty years per firearm, to be served consecutively to any accompanying or underlying offense.
-If you have any type gun possession or firearm charge, do not take it lightly.
+Offenses such as possession of a firearm after a previous conviction of a felony, use of a firearm in the commission of a felony, use of a firearm in a drug trafficking crime and others include mandatory minimum jail time or five years in the penitentiary without parole as well as a total time of 20 years per firearm, to be served consecutively to any accompanying or underlying offense.
+If you have any type of gun possession or firearm charge, do not take it lightly.

-These charges not only mean potentially severe consequences but a permanent stain on your record that affects you for the rest of your life.
+These charges involve not only potentially severe consequences but also a permanent stain on your record that affects you for the rest of your life.
 Having an experienced criminal defense attorney is essential to your case.

-At the Law Offices of James N. Papirmeister, Esq., we have the necessary experience to successfully defend both adults and juveniles against gun possession charges.
-As a Montgomery County gun possession defense attorney, James N. Papirmeister has 30 years of experience.
+At the Law Offices of James N. Papirmeister, P.C., we have the necessary experience to successfully defend both adults and juveniles against gun possession charges.
+As a Montgomery County gun possession defense attorney, James N. Papirmeister has 34 years of experience.
 Using his many years of practice, he can aggressively defend you against any gun possession charge.

 Maryland Gun Possession Consequences

-Some charges, such as Possession of a firearm by convicted felon, use of a firearm in a crime of violence, and use of a firearm in a drug trafficking crime, carry a mandatory minimum penalty of five years without parole and 20 years total for each offense, to be served consecutively to any related or accompanying offenses.
-Attorney Papirmeister will work hard to seek dismissal of gun possession and firearms charges, or at least seek to avoid mandatory penalties and minimize periods of incarceration.
+Some charges, such as possession of a firearm by a convicted felon, use of a firearm in a crime of violence and use of a firearm in a drug trafficking crime, carry a mandatory minimum penalty of five years without parole and 20 years total for each offense, to be served consecutively to any related or accompanying offenses.
+Attorney Papirmeister will work hard to seek dismissal of gun possession and firearms charges or at least seek to avoid mandatory penalties and minimize periods of incarceration.

 Gun charges in Maryland can include: